tagorenathv/iot-saas/README.md

   - [Realm Functions](#realm-functions)
   - [Triggers - Collections interaction](#triggers---collections-interaction)

-# What is IOT-SaaS?
+# What is IoT-SaaS?

-Now-a-days IOT is gaining popularity in variety of usecases.
-We built IOT-SaaS, a prototype for IOT based usage in Aquaculture.
+Nowadays, SaaS platforms & IoT devices are gaining popularity in a variety of use-cases.
+I built IOT-SaaS, a prototype for IOT based usage in Aquaculture.
 Users can register to platform, subscribe for a device and get Real-Time alerts and Dashboard on the fly.

 # Tool Stack Used